flor14/course-starter-python/slides/chapter1_01_introduction.md

 ---

-# This is a slide
+# This is a slide specifically the first one!

 ```python
 # Print something